-To put it simply, advertisers will see less into which search terms trigger their ads.
+To put it simply, advertisers will have less insight into which search terms trigger their ads.

 Here is the statement that was given to Search Engine Land by a Google Spokesperson